 But he didn’t stand out in a crowd just because of his poker skills in Molly’s Game.
 He also brought California charm with him.

 To be more specific, while Bloom described Affleck as “charismatic,” she wasn’t as kind towards Maguire.
-The poker princess, as she was known in those circles, was asked by the “Spider-Man” actor to bark like a seal.
+As she was known in those circles, the poker princess was asked by the “Spider-Man” actor to bark like a seal.

 You can say what you want about Ben and his alcohol slips, but at least he always behaves like a gentleman.